LimitPoint/TimeWarp/README.md

 # ScaleVideo.swift
 ## Variably scales video in time domain

+This project implements a method that *variably* scales video and audio.

 Learn more about *uniformly* scaling video files from our [in-depth blog post](https://www.limit-point.com/blog/2022/scale-video) from which this project is derived.

 The associated Xcode project implements a [SwiftUI] app for macOS and iOS that variably scales video files stored on your device or iCloud.